rubin54/maetschke-simpleui-package/README.md

 ## Documentation

-As there are many steps to developing a Unity package, the documentation is currently split into a couple of parts, each covering a specific feature or overview:

 - [File and Folder Structure](https://omiyagames.github.io/template-unity-package/manual/structure.html)
 - [Customizing Package Files](https://omiyagames.github.io/template-unity-package/manual/customizePackage.html)
 - [Adding Source Code and Assets](https://omiyagames.github.io/template-unity-package/manual/customizeSource.html)
 - [Adding Importable Assets](https://omiyagames.github.io/template-unity-package/manual/customizeSamples.html)
 - [Customizing Documentation](https://omiyagames.github.io/template-unity-package/manual/customizeDocumentation.html)

-The [author](https://github.com/rubin54) of this package also wrote a blog post on [*How to Split Up an Existing Unity Git Project into Smaller Unity Packages*](https://www.taroomiya.com/2020/04/29/how-to-split-up-an-existing-unity-git-project-into-smaller-unity-packages/).

 Finally, changes in the project is documented under the [change log page](https://omiyagames.github.io/template-unity-package/manual/changelog.html).